This page is updated regularly as further information becomes available

 COVID-19 VACCINE AND BCG TREATMENT FOR BLADDER CANCER

-Action Bladder Cancer UK has sought guidance on the usage of the COVID-19 vaccine for bladder cancer patients who are either waiting to start a course of BCG treatment, have just finished a course of BCG, or are currently part-way through a course of BCG.
+Action Bladder Cancer UK sought guidance in 2020/2021 on the usage of the COVID-19 vaccine for bladder cancer patients who are either waiting to start a course of BCG treatment, have just finished a course of BCG, or are currently part-way through a course of BCG.

 Whilst there is, as yet, no clinical evidence on which to base formal guidance (given the swift development of the COVID-19 vaccines), our consultations with leading clinicians in the UK have resulted in the following suggested guidance based on clinical practice with the usage of vaccines with BCG treatment, which we feel is a practical response .
 Our suggested guidance: